MetaMask/metamask-monorepo-template/docs/package-migration-process-guide.md

 ### **[PR#5]** 7.
 Create a new release of the migration target from the source repo

-- All subsequent releases of the migration target will be made from the core monorepo.
+- All subsequent releases of the migration target will be made from the metamask module template.
 - [Example PR](https://github.com/MetaMask/eth-json-rpc-provider/pull/29)

-## Phase B: **Staging** from the core monorepo's `merged-packages/` directory
+## Phase B: **Staging** from the metamask module template's `merged-packages/` directory

 ### **[PR#6]** 1.
 Migrate the source repo's git history into the `merged-packages/` temporary directory in core